Mario Golf: Advance Tour: Gameplay

-Multiplayer

-Advance Tour features four multiplayer modes.
+In addition to the story mode, Advance Tour features four multiplayer modes.
 In the "Without Game Link" mode, two to four players take turns playing on one Game Boy Advance.
 They can choose a player from the unlocked list of players, pick clubs, and then pick a gameplay mode.
 Other than the previous mentioned features, this is the same as standard free-play mode.
 In the "With Game Link" mode, each player can select from their own list of characters and clubs, but courses must be mutually unlocked.
 Otherwise, this is the same as the Without Game Link mode.
 The Wireless Adapter mode only shows up when the Wireless Adapter is attached to the Game Boy Advance.
 Otherwise, this is the same as With Game Link mode.
 In the Club Exchange mode, two players can trade the clubs which they have earned throughout the game via a Game Link Cable or a Wireless Adapter.
 In the Get Clubs mode, one can receive exclusive Special clubsets (up to 16) from a Wonder Spot using a Wireless Adapter.
 However, this mode was never used.
+Neil and Ella can be transferred to Mario Golf: Toadstool Tour for the GameCube using the GameCube – Game Boy Advance link cable, where they can earn experience that will transfer back to Advance Tour.
+Players can also unlock Luigi, Wario, Waluigi and Bowser as playable characters in Advance Tour by completing certain objectives in Toadstool Tour and connecting the two games.

 Development and release

-Advance Tour was revealed in late 2003, and created largely by the same team who made Mario Golf: Toadstool Tour for the GameCube.
+Advance Tour was revealed in late 2003, and created largely by the same team who made Mario Golf: Toadstool Tour.
 Initially shipped on April 22, 2004 in Japan, the game was also released on June 21, 2004, and September 17, 2004 for North America and Europe respectively.
 The game also was bundled in Japan with a Wireless Adapter, to go along with the Pokémon releases at the time.

 The game was designed by Shugo Takahashi and Hiroyuki Takahashi, and directed by Yasuhiro Taguchi, all of whom have contributed to the Golden Sun series, which had graphical elements that were reused in this game and Mario Tennis: Power Tour.

 In 2014, the game was re-released on the Wii U Virtual Console on August (PAL) and September (Japan and North America).